jssimporter/JSSImporter/README.md

 Packages
 =================

 Not surprisingly, packages are forwarded on from ParentRecipes seamlessly.
-However, if you need to specify an ```os_requirement```, there's an input variable for that.
+However, if you need to specify an ```os_requirements``` setting, there's an input variable for that.
 The format follows that of the JSS: a comma-delimeted list of acceptable versions, with 'x' as a wildcard, e.g. ```10.8.6, 10.9.x```.

 To save on time spent uploading, the JSSImporter processor only uploads a package to the distribution points when it think it is needed.
 Specifically, on AFP/SMB DP's, it compares the filename of the package just created with those on the DP, and uploads if it is missing.
 On a JDS, it only uploads a package if a new package-object was created.